 Dr. Davies began her tenure at BUSM in the Department of Biochemistry over 30 years ago.
 After receiving her PhD, she was very active in the Department and went on to do research in the field of Alzheimer’s disease investigating the role of platelets and the blood brain barrier in amyloid deposition.
 More recently she has served as Assistant Director of the MA in Medical Sciences program, and now Director of the Oral Health Sciences program.
-She has been teaching in the Biochemistry course MD512/OH751 Dental Biochemistry for more than 18 years, is Co-Course Manager for GMS MS 640, Introduction to Biomedical Information and recently developed two new courses Evidence Based Dentistry and Fundamentals of Head and Neck Anatomy.
+She has been teaching in the Biochemistry course MD512/OH751 Dental Biochemistry for more than 18 years, is Co-Course Manager for GMS MS 640, Introduction to Biomedical Information and recently developed three new courses Evidence Based Dentistry, Infectious Diseases: Pathogens & Clinical Manisfestations and Fundamentals of Head and Neck Anatomy.

-Recently Dr. Davies has helped to develop a novel mobil application in collaboration with the Department of Family Medine , the Alumni Medical Library, and the Virtual Integration Group on Evidence Based Medicine.
+Dr. Davies has helped to develop a novel mobil application in collaboration with the Department of Family Medicine, the Alumni Medical Library, and the Virtual Integration Group on Evidence Based Medicine.
 The BUSM Finding Information Framework (BUSM FIF) app can be found in the app store.

-- Director, M.S. in Oral Health Sciences Program, Boston University School of Medicine, Division of Graduate Medical Sciences
+- Director, M.S. in Oral Health Sciences Program, Boston University School of Medicine, Graduate Medical Sciences

 - Boston University School of Medicine, PhD